-Multidisciplinary assessments for preschool children with developmental concerns take place at the specialist child assessment centre, currently run by CFHD.
-Paediatric input is provided by the community child health team under a service level agreement.

-Therapeutic services including physiotherapy, speech and language, occupational, and music therapy are also provided for pre-school children.
+Multidisciplinary assessments for preschool children with developmental concerns take place at a Specialist Child Assessment Centre.
+The service is currently run by CFHD.
+Paediatric input is provided by the community child health team under a Service Level Agreement.
+Therapeutic services including Physiotherapy, Speech and Language, Occupational, and Music therapy are also provided for pre-school children.